Minority Arabs in Israel object to cameras at polling centers

 On election days in Israel, representatives of most parties sit at venues to check the pre-vote identification process.
 Voters are then handed an envelope and go behind a screen to cast their ballot in private.

-Arab lawmaker Ahmad Tibi said the cameras were illegal, and were a “direct attempt to sabotage” the freedom to vote.
+Arab lawmaker Ahmad Tibi said the cameras seen at polling stations on Tuesday were illegal, and were a “direct attempt to sabotage” the freedom to vote.

 Jamil Baransi, Deputy Mayor of Reineh, an Arab town in northern Israel, said monitors from right-wing parties had brought cameras to all of 17 local polling centers.